npmdigital/npm-vendor-devops-requirements/README.md

 **Git Repository Hosting**

-- Github for all app code, including 3rd party packages/gems
+- Github should be used for all app code, including 3rd party packages